Mechanical Engineering (ME)

 ME 4311.
 Mechanical Vibrations.

-This course introduces fundamental concepts on the vibration of mechanical systems.
-Topics include equations of motion, free and forced vibrations of damped/undamped single- and multi-degree-of-freedom mechanical systems, self-excitation and stability analysis, application of transfer functions for vibration problems, Lagrange’s equations, and determination of natural frequencies and mode shapes of multi-degree-of-freedom systems.
-Prerequisite: ENGR 2302 and [MATH 3376 or MATH 3383] and MATH 3323 all with grades of "C" or better.
+This course examines fundamental concepts of the vibration of mechanical systems with an emphasis on both analytical and computational approaches.
+Topics include equations of motion, free and forced vibrations of undamped and damped single- and multi-degree-of-freedom mechanical systems, self-excitation and stability analysis, application of transfer functions to vibration problems, Lagrange’s equations of motion, and determination of natural frequencies and mode shapes of multi-degree-of-freedom systems.
+Numerical methods such as modal estimation, modal truncation, and Fourier methods are also be discussed.
+Prerequisite: ENGR 2302 and [MATH 3376 or MATH 3383] and MATH 3323 with grades of "C" or better.

 Grade Mode: Standard Letter